South Wales Cricket Association

 cricket was recognised locally and nationally.
 He received numerous awards at

-sporting functions in Llanelli but his proudest moment was the receipt of an
+sporting functions in Llanelli but his proudest moment

-OSCA from Cricket Wales in 2015 under the ‘Leagues’ category.
+was the receipt of an OSCA from Cricket Wales in 2015 under the ‘Leagues’

 He was delighted to attend their presentation